damianwalsh/damianwalsh.github.io/content/posts/creating-connections-with-music-and-technology/creating-connections-with-music-and-technology.md

 Although Leaflet appeared to offer more customisation options and is fully open source, I chose Mapbox because it seemed easier for me to implement and suits my current needs for static maps with location markers while leaving the door open for adding interactive features later.

 First, I configure the [Fetch plugin](https://www.11ty.dev/docs/plugins/fetch/) in a separate [Global Data File](https://www.11ty.dev/docs/data-global/) to manage requests for static map graphics from the [Mapbox API](https://docs.mapbox.com/api/overview/).
 The code places markers at specified coordinates and creates map URLs for both single and multiple locations.
-By caching the map images, I avoid unnecessary API requests and minimise potential costs—though exceeding the free tier limits is unlikely given my collection size and map requirements.
+By caching the map images, I avoid unnecessary API requests and minimise potential costs—though exceeding the free tier limit is unlikely given my collection size and map requirements.

 ```js
 import EleventyFetch from "@11ty/eleventy-fetch";